Nonadiabatic Wave-Packet Dynamics: Nonadiabatic Metric, Quantum Geometry, and Gravitational Analogy: Introduction

 Understanding the dynamics of Bloch electrons is crucial for gaining insight into the behavior of crystalline materials.
 In the adiabatic response regime, semiclassical wave-packet theory~\cite{jones1934general, chang1995berry, chang1996berry, sundaram1999wave} provides a powerful and intuitive framework for describing electron motion.
 This approach, along with other related formulations~\cite{jones1934general, chang1995berry, chang1996berry, sundaram1999wave, shindou2006artificial, shindou2008gradient, wong2011quantum, wickles2013effective, bettelheim2017derivation, valet2023semiclassical, xu2025quantum}, projects the complex dynamics of many Bloch bands onto a reduced description involving only a single band or a few relevant bands.
 As a result, the essential physics is captured using a small number of effective parameters while eliminating irrelevant microscopic details.

 The study of wave packets of Bloch electrons, pioneered by Bloch, Peierls, Jones and Zener in the early 1930s~\cite{jones1934general}, provided an intuitive foundation of understanding transport and quantum dynamics of Bloch electrons in metals and semiconductors under electromagnetic fields~\cite{slater1949electrons, luttinger1951effect, en1952motion, karplus1954hall, kohn1957quantum, luttinger1958theory, adams1959energy}.
 Modern developments by Chang, Sundaram, and Niu~\cite{chang1995berry, chang1996berry, sundaram1999wave} highlighted the importance of the Berry phase that is accumulated during the adiabatic time evolution~\cite{berry1984quantal, simon1983holonomy, zak1989berry} by connecting it to the anomalous velocity~\cite{karplus1954hall, adams1959energy}.
-This phase modifies the wave packet dynamics via introducing Berry connections $\bm{A}_{x,q}$ in its effective Lagrangian,
+This phase modifies the wave packet dynamics via introducing Berry connections $\bm{A}_{q,x,\tau}$ in its effective Lagrangian,

-where $(\bm{q}_c, \bm{x}_c)$ is the wave packet center in momentum and real spaces and $\mathcal{E}(\bm{q}_c, \bm{x}_c)$ is the energy of the wave packet under spatially varying potentials.
-The effective theory provides a coherent understanding of diverse Berry-phase effects~\cite{chang2008berry, xiao2010berry}.
-Corrections to the adiabatic evolution induced by electric field, magnetic field~\cite{gao2014field, gao2015geometrical}, or electric field gradient~\cite{gao2019nonreciprocal, lapa2019semiclassical} have also been studied in the past decade.
-Their corrections to the Berry connections have highlighted the concept of Berry connection polarizability~\cite{gao2014field, gao2015geometrical}.
-This refinement enables descriptions of electronic responses up to the second order in external fields, playing an important role in recent advances in nonlinear transport phenomena~\cite{yu2024quantum, liu2025quantum, verma2025quantum}.
-Since the polarizability is tied to the quantum metric renormalized by energy gaps, it naturally links nonlinear responses to quantum-metric effects~\cite{yu2024quantum, liu2025quantum, verma2025quantum}.
+where $(\bm{q}_c, \bm{x}_c)$ is the wave packet center in momentum and real spaces and $\mathcal{E}(\bm{q}_c, \bm{x}_c)$ is the energy of the wave packet. {The adiabatic theory highlights the emergence of Berry phase effects and the corrections to the canonical structure of the phase space and modified density of states, providing a coherent understanding of diverse Berry-phase effects~\cite{chang2008berry, xiao2010berry}.
+Corrections to the adiabatic evolution induced by electric field, magnetic field~\cite{gao2014field, gao2015geometrical}, or electric field gradient~\cite{gao2019nonreciprocal, lapa2019semiclassical, kozii2021intrinsic, liu2025geometric} have also been studied recently.
+These works highlighted the concept of Berry connection polarizability~\cite{gao2014field, gao2015geometrical} where those Berry connections are modified by external fields.
+This refinement enables descriptions of nonlinear electronic responses to external fields~\cite{yu2024quantum, liu2025quantum, verma2025quantum}, a crucial part of recent advances in higher-order novel transport phenomena beyond linear responses~\cite{jain2025anomalous, yu2024quantum, liu2025quantum, verma2025quantum, michishita2022dissipation, ahn2022riemannian}.}